Google Analytics

 -

-Once you call this method, we handle the linking between a persons' UID -> Google's Client ID
+Once you call this method, we handle the linking between a User's UID > Google's Client ID

-To reiterate, we only link the customers' UID to their Google's client ID, nothing more.
+To reiterate, we only link the users' UID to their Google's client ID, nothing more.

 Custom Mapping